 Sound Pressure Level is measured in Decibels (dBA).
-The test aims to check the noise isolation and leakage of the headphone.
+The test aims to check the noise isolation and leakage of the headphones.

 This configuration allowed me to enjoy a more linear bass to midrange response (less dip around 2 kHz) while at the same time, darkening the upper mids and treble by a good bit which is what my younger brother prefer – along with a tighter clamping force.

 With a laidback tonality yet still within the bounds of neutrality, the technically impressive HE6se V2 is an excellent entry into the world of high-end headphones.
 That’s without the need to approach the $1000 barrier – provided you could get it at a discounted price.
 The only thing holding it back is its inefficiency, requiring you to invest on a powerful amplifier to get the most out of it.

 My personal experience also made me realize that the HE6se V2 is an easy recommendation to those who are already exploring the depths of the audiophile world – with powerful amplifiers already backing them up.
 At the same time, the HE6se V2 is a somewhat harder product to recommend for new comers due to its requirements.
 I actually saw a lot of open-box deals probably from previous owners whom couldn’t power them well enough.